OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/managing_k8s_with_rancher.md

 - On the Sunstone UI, you can see the list of instantiated VMs by going to the left-hand pane and selecting **Instances** -> **VMs**.
 {{< /alert >}}

-## Importing the Workload Cluster into Rancher
+## Step 6.
+Import the Workload Cluster into Rancher

 To manage the workload cluster in the Rancher UI, you must first import it into Rancher.